Running the TestWrapper Example Application

 The Wrapper will restart the JVM without any problems.

-If rather than killing the Java process, the Wrapper process is killed, then the WrapperManager will be in recovery mode.
+If rather than killing the Java process, the Wrapper process is killed, then WrapperManager will be in recovery mode.
 The WrapperManager inside the Java process reacts to the loss of the Wrapper by assuming that the Java process is abandoned.
 This leads to the JVM being shutdown cleanly 30 seconds after the Wrapper process died.

 System Under High Load or System Suspend